How Pharma Benefits with

 Abbott addressed this issue to digital creating its SJM Invisible Trial System.
 The device, on its own, is a spinal cord stimulation tool for chronic back pain management.
 Thanks to app-based programming, its functionality is transparently represented on Apple mobile devices for patients and doctors and goes without complex tuning, training and manual controls.
 As a result, this simplicity in introducing the device improves its adoption and ensures patients stay in therapy for successful pain management.

-Why patient engagement tools are indispensable for doctors
+Why patient engagement mobile applications are indispensable for doctors

 First of all, digital can and already tackles some of the most lasting problems in healthcare environment – lack of awareness among patients and scarcity of accessible credible content about diseases and treatments, communication barriers between doctors and patients caused by over bureaucratized procedures, insufficient health and social care services, especially in rural areas, to name a few.

 Secondly, digital tools are receiving more trust among users.
-Next-gen mHealth apps with personalization features, user-friendly design and adaptive interfaces become more and more ubiquitous among different categories of users, including the elderly and people with special needs.
+Next-gen healthcare apps for patients with personalization features, user-friendly design and adaptive interfaces become more and more ubiquitous among different categories of users, including the elderly and people with special needs.

 “The number of users who download mHealth apps is estimated to reach 2.6 billion by 2020, with 551 million ending up as active users.
 In general, mHealth app market is going to reach $31 billion in revenue by 2020.”
 Research2Guidance report.